PathriK/Offline-Web-App-Creator/README.md

 - `appname` is optional.
 If not given, the folder name in the `folderpath` will be taken as App Name

 *Note:*
-- Creates a simple `menu.html`file.
-That lists all the folders inside `folderpath`
+- Creates a simple `menu.html` file.
+It lists all the folders inside `folderpath`
 - The version is always `1.0.0`.
 It can not be changed and app can't be "re-installed"

 2. Using a config file: